matthias-reis/carda-gatsby/content/articles/2021/10/what-should-we-do-now-1.md

 > "In February 2020, I came back from my solo tour of Europe, and I was actually planning to do the same in Asia.
 A month later, we were all asked to stay at home – the COVID pandemic was suddenly in full swing.
 It instantly reminded me of this song I first heard when I was at school in the 1990s.
 The dramatic relevance of Roger Waters' lyrics fascinated me deeply.

 With their version of "What Shall We Do Now?"
 Thot are announcing their return.
 They are planning to release various new pieces over the next months – including a collaboration with the great singers of the polyphonic orchestra "The Mystery of The Bulgarian Voices" – be curious!
-I'll stay in touch with the band and let you know as sound as news comes up!
+I'll stay in touch with the band and let you know as soon as news comes up!

 ## Stream "What Shall We Do Now?"